zbt-bit/streetLampRangers/README.md

 🚀 How to Set Up and Run the Application
 1. Prerequisites: You must have Python 3 installed and the following libraries available.
 We recommend using your Anaconda Prompt or terminal:
-   Bash:
+- Bash:
-   pip install flask pandas scikit-learn joblib
+- pip install flask pandas scikit-learn joblib
-2. Training the Model (If necessary)The AI decision logic relies on the model file (street_lamp_model.joblib).
+3. Training the Model (If necessary)The AI decision logic relies on the model file (street_lamp_model.joblib).
-   Run the training script (this only needs to be done once):
+- Run the training script (this only needs to be done once):
-   Bash:
+- Bash:
-   python train_model.py
+- python train_model.py
-3. Start the Backend ServerRun the Flask server from the project's root directory:
+4. Start the Backend ServerRun the Flask server from the project's root directory:
-   Bash:
+- Bash:
-   python app.py
+- python app.py
-    You should see output confirming the server is ready:* Running on http://127.0.0.1:5000 (Press CTRL+C to quit) Keep this terminal window open.
+- You should see output confirming the server is ready:* Running on http://127.0.0.1:5000 (Press CTRL+C to quit)
+- Keep this terminal window open.
-4. Access the Dashboard
+5. Access the Dashboard
-   Open your web browser and navigate directly to the local server URL:http://127.0.0.1:5000/
+- Open your web browser and navigate directly to the local server URL:http://127.0.0.1:5000/

-⚙️ Testing and Automated Scenarios (3-Step Loop)The dashboard is configured with an automated demo sequence that begins immediately upon loading.
+⚙️Testing and Automated Scenarios (3-Step Loop)The dashboard is configured with an automated demo sequence that begins immediately upon loading.
-  It cycles through the following 3 scenarios every few seconds, demonstrating the lamp's response to traffic and emergency conditions.
+- It cycles through the following 3 scenarios every few seconds, demonstrating the lamp's response to traffic and emergency conditions.